codefellows-seattle-javascript-401d10/lab-11-12-express-api/lab-sarah/README.md

-include a readme with a project description
-  * how to install
-  * how to start the serever
-  * document the routes

 ## Project description

 Creates a RESTful single-resource API with a persistent storage layer.
 Uses CRUD operations to create, update, and destroy 'Dogs'.